 SPSS may also be launched using the goremote facility provided through ITaP.
-The website address is: https://goremote.itap.purdue.edu/Citrix/XenApp/auth/login.aspx .
-Once logged in, go to Standard Software \rightarrow Statistical Packages \rightarrow SPSS 22.
+The website address is: https://goremote.itap.purdue.edu/Citrix/XenApp/auth/login.aspx.
+Once logged in, go to Standard Software and you can find the latest SPSS version.